hyundai-robotics/doc-hi6-operation/book.md

 You can select the operation usage and initialize the user key and input/output assignment signals according to the operation usage.

-1. Touch the \[5: Initialize &gt; 3: Usage Setting\] menu.
+1. Touch the `[5: Initialize  - 3: Usage Setting]` menu.

-2. After selecting the operation usage and setting the environment conditions according to the usage, touch the \[OK\] button.
+2. After selecting the operation usage and setting the environment conditions according to the usage, touch the `[OK]` button.
 Then, you can use commands related to the selected operation usage and access the relevant menus.